AgentMC/Sao19/Translate/En/Part3.md

 Anyhow, a man proposed to Tiese for the first time in her life that day.

 _── Which place in Cathedral did it happen?
-What kind of words did he chose?_
+What kind of words did he choose?_

 Her imagination immediately wandered in a wrong direction.